 War bonds are used during wars to help finance the efforts of a country's fighting men and women.
-During wars, the economy becomes over-stimulated, which typically leads to inflation.
-This makes it difficult for countries to pay for their war efforts—or for domestic efforts taking place at the same time.
+During wars, the economy becomes over-stimulated which typically leads to inflation.
+This inflation makes it difficult for countries to pay for their war efforts or for domestic efforts taking place at the same time.
 War bonds are a way for countries to raise money and pay for their wars.

+War bonds are no longer sold as they were during World War I and World War II, so how does the United States government plan to pay for a huge, growing deficit?
 To date, the United States has contributed approximately $602 billion for the war efforts in Iraq and Afghanistan.
 The question is, where are the funds coming from and who is paying for them?
-War bonds are no longer sold as they were during World War I and World War II, so how does the United States government plan to pay for this huge, growing deficit?
-President Obama has declared the largest U.S. deficit since World War II, totaling an astonishing $1.75 trillion.
+Former President Obama declared the largest U.S. deficit since World War II, an astonishing $1.75 trillion.

 It is too soon to tell exactly what plans will be adopted to fund the rest of the war.
-With the budget deficit expected to balloon to $1.75 trillion this year, business owners as well as individual American taxpayers are cutting back on spending to save as much as possible.
+With the budget deficit expected to balloon to $1.083 trillion in 2020, excluding high-level coronavirus impacts.